yt-project/yt/doc/source/yt4differences.rst

   In the past, you could specify fields as strings like ``"density"``, but with the growth of yt and its many derived fields, there can be sometimes be overlapping field names (e.g., ``("gas", "density")`` and ``("PartType0", "density")``, where yt doesn't know which to use.
-To avoid these issues moving forward, please explicitly specify the full tuple form of all fields.
+To remove any ambiguity, it is now strongly recommended to explicitly specify the full tuple form of all fields.
 Just search for all field accesses in your scripts, and replace strings with tuples (e.g. replace ``"a"``  with ``("gas", "a" )``).
   There is a compatibility rule in yt-4.0 to allow strings to continue to work